jpmorgan-payments/embedded-banking/embedded-components/README.md

-# Embedded Banking Components
+# Embedded UI Components

-## 🚧 Draft Version Notice
+## 🚧 Pre-release Version Notice

-**This guide is currently in draft form and under active development.
-The content and structure may change significantly until version 1.x.x is released.
+**Embedded UI Components and this guide is currently in draft form and under active development.
+Components are not ready for production use and may change significantly until version 1.x.x is released.
 Please consider this document as a work in progress.**

 ## Overview

-Embedded Banking Components offer a seamless way to integrate sophisticated UI components into your existing applications, providing a plug-and-play solution for Embedded Banking features.
+Embedded UI Components offer a seamless way to integrate sophisticated UI components into your existing applications, providing a plug-and-play solution for Embedded Finance features.
 These components implement complex API capabilities for client onboarding and account linking, simplifying the integration process for developers.

 ## Important Usage Notes

-**All Embedded Banking Components must be wrapped within the `EBComponentsProvider`.** The `EBComponentsProvider` is specifically designed for these components and is not applicable to any other client components in your application.
+**All Embedded UI Components must be wrapped within the `EBComponentsProvider`.** The `EBComponentsProvider` is specifically designed for these components and is not applicable to any other client components in your application.

 ## Setup and Configuration

 ### EBComponentsProvider

-The `EBComponentsProvider` is a crucial wrapper component that must be placed at the top level of your Embedded Banking Components implementation.
-It handles authentication, applies theming, and provides necessary context to all child Embedded Banking Components.
+The `EBComponentsProvider` is a crucial wrapper component that must be placed at the top level of your Embedded UI Components implementation.
+It handles authentication, applies theming, and provides necessary context to all child Embedded UI Components.
 It is usign @tanstack/react-query for handling API calls and authentication as well as Orval generated types for the API requests and responses.

 #### Key Props: